Nina07/TimeTracking/README.md

 **User time tracking application**
-Ruby version: ruby-2.5.1
+Ruby version: ruby-2.6.8
 Rails version: rails 6.1.3.2
-Database used: MySQL
+Database used: PostgreSQL

 **Problem statment:**
 A user begins his workday by 'clocking-in' through the system.
 Everytime they leave the office building, a 'clock-out' event is created.
 A user might have multiple clock-in clock-out through the day.